 To achieve sustainable growth, Sumitomo Chemical makes an effort to detect, at an early stage, various risks that may hinder the achievement of its business objectives, and takes proper measures.
 We focus on building and expanding a system relating to risk management so that we can promptly and properly address risks when they emerge.

 At Sumitomo Chemical, as part of its standard duties, each of the Group’s organizations is taking various measures to properly manage risks associated with its business operations.
-In order to support initiatives and thorough risk management of each organization, the Internal Control Committee deliberates on Group-wide risk management policy, collection of risk information, and various measures to thoroughly communicate to employees in the Group.
+In addition to this, a variety of committees work together to promote the Group's risk management.

 Promotion of Group-wide Priority Risk Assessment and Countermeasures

 Every year, approximately 120 major organizations within both Sumitomo Chemical and Group companies around the world conduct risk evaluations using a list of risks compiled by the Company to assess the probability of occurrence and the potential impact of various risks that could hinder the achievement of business objectives and create risk maps.
 Based on the aggregation of these maps, a Group-wide risk map is created.

 The department uses this Group-wide risk map to assess important risks that require Group-wide countermeasures and create risk management policies.
 As listed under the Systems for Promoting Risk Management, each meeting body collaborates to promote the Group’s risk management.

 In addition, each organization within the Group considers risk countermeasures based on their own risk map and with reference to the Group-wide risk map.
 As necessary, they take countermeasures in collaboration with the Company’s sectors and Risk Response Coordination Departments.
 In this way, they conduct efficient and effective risk management.